Large breed

 Open guide

-Labrador Retriever growth reference
+Labrador Retriever male & female growth chart

 Re-check cadence